Bob Flanagan (performance artist): Career

 Flanagan began reading his poems around Southern California in the mid-1970s, and was part of the poetry community at Beyond Baroque Literary Arts Center.
 He published his first book, The Kid is the Man, with Bombshelter Press in 1978.

 Flanagan met Sheree Rose in 1980, and collaborated closely with her for the rest of his life.
 Through the 1980s, Flanagan and Rose focused on BDSM community education and organizing, and were founding members of the Los Angeles chapter of the Society of Janus.
 Their work in performance art began with the 1989 piece Nailed, presented in conjunction with the release of the RE/Search publication Modern Primitives.
-In Nailed, Flanagan nailed his penis and scrotum to a board while singing "If I Had a Hammer."
+In Nailed, Flanagan nailed his penis and scrotum to a board while singing "If I Had a Hammer".

 Visiting Hours, first shown at the Santa Monica Museum of Art in 1992, combined text, video, and live performance, and explored the convergence of illness and SM.
 It was Flanagan's most widely toured museum exhibition.
+Included in Visiting Hours was a piece created in 1991 titled The Scaffold—a video presentation which showcased video footage of various parts of Bob's body, ranging from his hands, head, abdomen, genitals, and his feet, all on their own respective monitors.

 In the center of the gallery, Flanagan lay in a hospital bed and interacted with museum visitors for the duration of the exhibit.
 According to curator Laura Trippi, "The installation is designed like a crazy stage set of a children's residential hospital, replete with a torture chamber lurking amidst the institutional cheer."

 In 1996, Flanagan received the Steve Maidhof Award for National or International Work from the National Leather Association International.